muhdhuz/Audio_NeuralStyle/README.md

 General implementation is based off the [Pytorch tutorial on Neural Transfer](http://pytorch.org/tutorials/advanced/neural_style_tutorial.html) by Alexis Jacq.
 Also inspired by [Audio texture synthesis](https://github.com/DmitryUlyanov/neural-style-audio-torch) by Dmitry Ulyanov.

 **To use**:
 1. Open neural_style_audio_pretrained.ipynb jupyter notebook.
-If required constant-Q scaling, use  	neural_style_audio_cqt.ipynb instead
+If require constant-Q scaling, use  	neural_style_audio_cqt.ipynb instead
 2. Some important parameters you may want to change:
     * filename parameters
     * librosa Fourier parameters